Quicr/quicr-protocol-spec/moq-proto.md

 ### Naming

-One can model naming for PTT applications very similar to the design used for "Realtime conferencing applications".

-In the case of PTT, the following mappings can be considered for the application subcomponents
+In the case of PTT, the following mappings can be one way to defined the application subcomponents.

-* StoreID - Identifier for store at various location.
+* StoreID - Identifier for store at various locations.
 * ChannelID - Each PTT channel represents its own high level resource
-* SenderID   - Authenticated user's Id who is actively checked in a given frontline workspace (ex: retail store)
+* SenderID   - Authenticated user's Id who is actively checkedin into a frontline workplace (ex: a store).

 With above division of `Application Component`, a sample QuicR named object might have following form

-`quicr://wallmart.com/store22/ch3/sender5/groupID/objectID`
+`quicr://wallmart.com/store22/ch3/alice/groupID/objectID`

+In the above example, StoreID is store22, with ChannelID being channel 3 and corresponds to user, alice.
+The group of objects in this case map to the QuicR audio objects for audio delivery.

 A `SUBSCRIBE` for all the PTT messages sent over channel 3, could be represented as

 `quicr://wallmart.com/store22/ch3/*`

+This will trigger the Relay Function to forward PTT audio from everyone on channel-3 to sent to the subscriber, as required typically in frontline applications.

 ### Manifest